homer0/packages/README.md

 Now, once installed, you just need to execute `yarn` to install all the repository (and the packages) dependencies.

+> At the end of 2022, when I drop support for Node 14, I'll drop Yarn, as latest NPM version now has support for workspaces, added to the fact that Yarn doesn't respect lock files in monorepos.

 ### Linting

 The entire repository is linted using [ESLint](https://eslint.org) and custom plugin you can find in `packages/personal/eslint-plugin`.